 The ACT Branch is dependent on subsidy funding from the National Secretariat for its continued existence.
-In accordance with National Council's decision to provide support to the ACT Branch, subsidy funding totalling \$300,000 (2021: \$210,000) was provided during 2021-22.
-National Council has approved the 2023 budget which includes subsidy funding for the 2022-23 financial year.
+In accordance with National Council's decision to provide support to the ACT Branch, subsidy funding totalling \$410,000 (2022: \$300,000) was provided during 2022-23.
+National Council has made a commitment to support the ACT Branch for the 2023/24 year and ongoing.